yracine/device-type.myecobee/README.md

 b) Monitor And Set Ecobee Humidity
 ***********************************

-Monitor humidity level indoor vs. outdoor at a regular intervals (in minutes) and set the humidifier/dehumidifier/HRV/ERV to a target humidity level.
+Monitor humidity level indoor vs. outdoor at regular intervals (in minutes) and set the humidifier/dehumidifier/HRV/ERV to a target humidity level.

 *******************
 c) ecobeeChangeMode